steadylearner/react-easy-markdown/README.md

 const HTML = html(package); // <h1 id="react-easy-md" >react easy md</h1>
 const react-easy-md = markdown(HTML) // "# react easy md"
 ```

+## API to read and save .md files

+You can use them for .md files or other usages.

 ### readLocalFileWithHow, saveTextFromWeb